charliecooper45/jobs/README.md

 # Jobs

-A simple app for helping document the job search process.
+A simple app for helping document and track the job search process.

 ## Why?